DoronF3/School-Projects/Nand-to-Tetris/Project 5/README.md

-# Hardware Description Language (HDL) Files
+# Computer Architecture

-Welcome to the directory containing Hardware Description Language (HDL) files.
+Welcome to the directory containing Computer Architecture (HDL) files.
 Each HDL file represents a specific hardware component or system implemented using HDL.

 ## Contents